gopikrishna000/litEditor/README.md

 # 🔥 litEditor

-Simple Text Editor made with Python Tkinter
+Simple Markdown Editor made with Python Tkinter

 ### 🚀 Aim

-To Develop a Text Editor guided by the following Principles :
+To Develop a Markdown Editor guided by the following Principles :

 1. Minimal Traditional Functionality
 1. Non-Native UX Patterns